-The glittering new book from the author hailed by the Chicago Tribune as "unique, intriguing, and often hilarious."
+A glittering book from the author hailed by the Chicago Tribune as “unique, intriguing, and often hilarious.”

 Here are the events that make up a life: a junior high school fashion crisis, a best friend’s betrayal, substance abuse, recovery, finding a satisfying career, dating fiascos, the perfect relationship, the illness and slow death of a parent.
 This is the life of Charlotte Anne Byers, told by Elizabeth Crane, whose debut, When the Messenger Is Hot, has been praised across the country for its humor and grace.